Betterment vs. Wealthfront vs. Vanguard – Which Robo-Advisor is Best For You?

 Wealthier Investors

-If you’re a wealthier investor, you’ll love Vanguard.
-Vanguard has higher minimum investment amounts — $3,000 for their Digital Advisor option and $50,000 for their Personal Advisor Services packages.
-However, they drastically reduce their account management fees as client account values grow.
+If you’re a wealthier investor, you’ll discover a lot to like at Vanguard Personal Investors.
+The $50,000 minimum for their Personal Advisor Services and low 0.30% management fee are difficult to beat.
+However, they reduce their account management fees as client account values grow.
+With $5 million AUM, you’re fees will drop to a lower tier.
 For their wealthiest clients – those with a minimum of $25 million invested – Vanguard charges only 0.05% AUM and provides clients a dedicated financial planner.
+Overall, Vanguards fees are among the lowest for hybrid robo advisors for wealthy investors.

 Wealthfront also offers investors with over $100,000 a single stock diverification plan where individual stocks replace ETFs, thereby reducing fees.
 Wealthfront also offers a risk parity fund which strives to reduce risk while maintaining returns.